Frequently Asked Questions

-Especially when you are new, it's a great idea to access all your work via this tab, to avoid working on a job that is not actually assigned to you.
+Especially when you are new, it's a great idea to access all your work via this tab, to avoid mistakenly working on a job that is not actually assigned to you.

 Check your My Jobs tab before signing out or shutting down for the day, just to make sure there's nothing assigned to you that you don't intend to complete.

 Leaderboard categories include Streak, Transcription, Editing and Overall.
-The Leaderboard is updated every hour and includes Jobs that were approved in the last 7 days.
+The Leaderboard is updated every hour and includes jobs that were approved in the last 7 days.
 Leaderboard position does not affect grades, badges, track record, etc.